defold/defold.github.io/tutorials/shadertoy.md

 ![Star Nest shader code](../images/shadertoy/starnest_code.png)

 1. Lines 5--18 defines a bunch of constants.
-We can leve these as is.
+We can leave these as is.

 2. Lines 21 and 63 contains the input fragment X and Y screen space texture coordinates (`in vec2 fragCoord`), and output fragment color (`out vec4 fragColor`).